 Pour over is one of our favourite Brew Methods.
-It works for all different types and roasts of coffee and makes a clean, well rounded cup.
+It works for all different types and roasts of coffee and can make a clean, well rounded cup.

 This simple method is a brilliant option for brewing at home so here are Baytown’s tips for the perfect pour over coffee!